-In the life of the Church, Lent is arguably the season above all when we take time to re-consider this question.
+The seasons of Lent and Advent - which is not too far away now - are traditionally the seasons when we take time to re-consider this question.
 We re-fix our eyes upon Jesus, 'the author and perfecter of our faith'.
-We reflect on his life, his death - all of which rests on his identity.
-If Advent and Christmas point us towards the answer, Lent and Easter write it in big, bold letters.
+We reflect on his miraculous coming into the world, his life, his death - all of which rests on his identity.

-And if Jesus is who he really says he is, then that has huge implications for our identity too.
+But it's a question which remains relevant every day, and every season - because, if Jesus is who he really says he is, then that has huge implications for our identity, too.
 I've deliberately cut across the modern bible's chapter headings today because this passage is about two identities.
 There is Jesus' - and then there are his followers'.
 Very early in the life of the church, followers of Jesus became known as 'Christians' - little Christs, little Jesuses.
 Yesterday the disciples were sent out by Jesus to do what he did: which is exactly what they go and do (vv12-13).
 We may not see quite such dramatic examples in our lives, but the principle is the same.
 We are called to live like Jesus - to be Christians, 'little Christs'.

-So it turns out that who Jesus is really matters.
+So, it turns out that who Jesus is really matters.
 Sadly, Herod never got it; but we have - and through him we've become his adopted sisters and brothers, bearing the family likeness.
-Pray for grace today to live like Jesus lives, and for God to graciously provide all that we need for whatever we face, both today and in these challenging times.
+Pray for grace today to live like Jesus lives, and for God to graciously provide all that we need for whatever we face, both today, and this week.
 Amen.

-Day 17 - Mark 6:17-29 'Nothing changes?'
+Day 36 - Mark 6:17-29 'Nothing changes?'

-Today's passage makes for unsettling reading, especially given the current stories dominating our news headlines.
+Today's passage makes for unsettling reading.
 It was once wisely observed: 'Power corrupts - and absolute power corrupts absolutely.'
-We can see this writ large both in our current world and also in the venal figure of King Herod, who sits at the heart of our reading.
+We can see this writ large, both in our current world and also in the venal figure of King Herod, who sits at the heart of our reading.